As of 2017, there are approximately 69 million active monthly users on Twitter, making it one of the biggest social networks in the US.

 At the top of your line graph showing Number of mentions and Social media reach, click on Show Sentiment to see how your Twitter influencer’s sentiment levels change over time.
 You can set the time period to see sentiment on a particular day, or view changes in sentiment over a year, weeks, or months.

 If you notice any surges in negative or positive sentiment for a Twitter influencer, check their mentions for that time period to find out what may have caused the sudden negative or positive buzz around them.
+Did they do or say something to offend their audience?
+Do they practice behavior that you don’t want associated with your brand?

 Compare sentiment (aka reputation) levels for each Twitter influencer to see which one would be the best choice for your brand.